Gender trends in computer science authorship: Conclusions

 \section{Conclusions}

-We performed a comprehensive analysis of the Computer Science literature (2.87 million papers) to evaluate gender trends among authors.
-Based on recent trends, the proportion of female authors in Computer Science is forecast to not reach parity in this century, and under more realistic assumptions---it may take far longer.
-We also observed lower than expected numbers of cross-gender collaborations, with the ratio of observed to expected decreasing over time.
+We performed a large-scale analysis of the Computer Science literature (11.8M papers) to evaluate gender trends among authors.
+Based on trends over the last 50 years, the proportion of female authors in Computer Science is forecast to reach parity beyond the end of this century, and under different assumptions---it may take far longer.
+In this regard, Computer Science trails other fields of study, to which we may want to look for inspiration.
+We also observed lower than expected numbers of cross-gender collaborations, with a gap of approximately 50000 cross-gender collaborations per year in the last several years.

-Slow rates of growth in the proportion of female scientists in Computer Science continue to challenge women entering the field.
-Female scientists may face more challenges finding collaborators than their male counterparts due to the existing gender distribution of authors and observed co-authorship behaviors.
-We hope that these findings will motivate others in the field to evaluate their relationship to these gender biases and consider ways to improve the status quo.